Legal aid: free services for minors or people with low incomes

 Corps

-In May 2023, the thresholds for legal aid eligibility were increased.
-Free access was also extended to include all children.
+On May 31, 2024, legal aid eligibility thresholds were indexed, broadening access to it.
+Free access is also available to all children.

 What is legal aid?